Leonmail2/Text-Fighters/workplan.md

 ## Week One (May 21 - May 27):

 Ensure current code works and meshes together well.
+Done.

-When this is done, work on print_data and
+When this is done, work on print_menu and print_status.
+TODO

+Once done, integrate functions into turn function.
+TODO

+After the integration, work on creating combat functions for turn function.
+TODO

 ## Week Two (May 28 - June 3):

+Work some more on specific combat functions.
+TODO

+System test TODO

+Integrate combat functions into turn function.
+TODO

 ## Week Three (June 4 - June 10):